There Be Mature Content Here

 I shrug off her—dismissing her attempt to caution or temper me—as I keep looking up at Pyx.
 “When you took the drill apart in seconds, I think I knew but I just didn’t—You could’ve put it back together right then and there, couldn’t you’ve?”

-I keep starting at his blank faceplate.
+I keep staring at his blank faceplate.
 It should be chilling, but it’s not.
 It’s breaking my heart.

 “All that time we spent together?
 You just could’ve—” I swallow back tears and embarrassment.
 “Answer me.”